mrcagney/make_gtfs/README.rst

 Make GTFS
 ***********
-This is a Python 3.4 command line program that makes a GTFS feed from a GeoJSON file of route shapes, a CSV file of route headways, and a configuration file.
+This is a Python 3.4 command line program that makes a GTFS feed from a CSV file of route headways, a GeoJSON file of route shapes, and a configuration file of metadata.
 It's inspired by Conveyal's `geom2gtfs <https://github.com/conveyal/geom2gtfs>`_.

 Experimental.